Bare Metal Recovery

-- Bare Metal Recovery Runs MSP360 (CloudBerry) Backup where you can start the recovery process.
+- Bare Metal Recovery.
+Starts CloudBerry Backup where you can start the recovery process

-- MSP360 Remote Desktop This option is available when MSP360 Remote Desktop is installed on the recovery disk.
-It enables you to allow remote control over the current PC or take control over another computer remotely.
+- MSP360 Connect.
+This option is available if MSP360 Connect is installed on the recovery disk.
+It enables you to allow remote control over the current PC or take control over another computer remotely

 The boot disk cannot discover the network.